Grito de Lares flag: Light blue flag

 The light blue Grito de Lares flag has become increasingly popular in recent years.
 Today, most representations of the flag feature a light sky blue color shade, matching the light blue color shade of the light blue Grito de Lares flag exhibited in Puerto Rico.
+The authenticity of this rendition has been called into question, though testimonies of oral tradition support its validity.